star-reader/star-reader/README.md

 ✨ **Brief Introduction:**

 - 🔭 Currently, I am engaged in developing exciting products.
 You can view them in my repository.
 - 🌱 Presently, I am learning Dart, Flutter and Swift.
-It's truly fascinating about the multi-platform development!
+It's truly fascinating about the multi-platform developmentna and iOS native development!
 - 💬 Feel free to ask me about **anything** !
 - ⚡ Fun Fact: I have numerous hobbies.
 I enjoy coding and also love photography, running, swimming, and watching movies in my free time.
 I'm also **a furry**, loving cute things!
 - 🔬 I have a strong interest in biology, particularly bioinformatics and biocomputing.